igorocampos/Mastermind/README.md

 }
 ```

-And now, we can add to that class a CurrentColor property that will be very useful to us:
+And now, we can add a `CurrentColor` property that will be very useful to us
 ```cs
 private eColor currentColor;